The Victoria Regia Lily

 Royal water lily

-Ambassador, Permanent Representative, The Permanent Mission of the Republic of Guyana to the United Nations, Research for World Sensorium, Published on World Sensorium original website.
+Ambassador, Permanent Representative, The Permanent Mission of the Republic of Guyana to the United Nations.
+This statement can be found on the World Sensorium original website.